Travel on Point(s)

 During our stay, we watched folks play horseshoes and golf, run and walk on the trails and paths, and adults and children use the resort's bicycles on the various paths.
 The resort seemed busy, but there were plenty of bicycles for everyone and the paths did not seem crowded at all.

-We also ate dinner at the Rio Grande Lounge, which has ample indoor and outdoor seating.
+Lastly, we ate dinner at the Rio Grande Lounge, which has ample indoor and outdoor seating.
 We opted to sit outside and observe those gorgeous mountains.
 The menu had traditional “pub grub” and lots of New Mexican entrees as well.
 We opted to split brisket nachos with red and green chilies ($16) and it was more than enough food for two and quite delicious.

 Cost/Earnings

 Interestingly, we did earn Hyatt points on our food & beverage bill, which is calculated at 5x plus any elite bonuses (Globalist is a 30% bonus).
 While food & beverage charges are suppose to earn points, the Hyatt terms & conditions suggest this is not the case at all properties and alcohol purchases should never earn points.
 Earning points on these charges is always hit-or-miss.
+In contrast, we did NOT earn any points on any charges from the golf pro shop.

 At check out, we spotted various errors on our bill.
 First, the breakfast charges were not correctly subtracted from the final total, despite our Globalist status.
 Second, the bill showed that our stay was not an elite qualifying night and we were not receiving elite credit for it.
 While that is not important to some, it is very important for those chasing status or Hyatt's lucrative elite milestone rewards.
 Luckily, we resolved both issues quickly with an email to our Globalist concierge.
 If we did not have access to the Globalist concierge, we would have pointed these issues out during check out to get them fixed.